Typical drug treatment centers and twelve-step programs emphasize abstinence: the complete avoidance of drugs or alcohol.

 - Needle exchange programs

-- Free ride home programs for people that have been drinking
+- Free-ride-home programs for people who have been drinking

 - Safe injection sites (not yet open in the U.S.)

 The most extreme modules of harm reduction programs are drug consumption facilities.
 The first supervised drug consumption room was put into effect in Switzerland in 1986.
 More facilities of this type were opened in Germany, the Netherlands, Spain, Norway, Luxembourg, Denmark, and Greece.
-There are currently 31 in the Netherlands, 12 in Spain, one in Norway, one in Luxembourg, 5 in Denmark, 12 in Switzerland, 2 in Australia, and one medically supervised injecting center in Canada.
 A six-year trial of drug consumption rooms was approved in France as of April last year.

 “Perspectives On Drugs: Drug consumption rooms: an overview of provision and evidence,” European Monitoring Centre for Drugs and Drug Addiction, April 2015, p.
 2.